Sam-Power/Sam-Power/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on "NLP - Women Clothes Shopping review"
+- 🔭 I’m currently working on "DL - Loan Status"
-- 🌱 I’m currently learning "Deep Learning"
+- 🌱 I’m currently learning "Deep Learning, deeply"
 - 👯 I’m looking to collaborate on DS
 - 🤔 I’m looking for help with anything :)
 - 💬 Ask me about anything